 WHY does an important GAP in current scientific understanding lead reasonably to the General and Measurable hypotheses?

-To develop a specific Introduction, it is useful to analyze (break up) the central question into three separable sections:
+It can be useful to analyze (break up) the "compass" framework into three separable sections: